Azure vs AWS vs Google Cloud:

 Deciding to move your company’s digital environment to the Cloud is no small task.
-When deciding on AWS vs Azure vs Google cloud, there are several factors that need to be considered, including your budget and necessary functions for your business.
-Moving your environment to the Cloud can be a costly experience if done incorrectly.
+When comparing AWS vs Azure vs Google Cloud, there are several factors that need to be considered, including your budget and necessary functions for your business.
+Moving your environment to the Cloud can be a costly experience if done incorrectly, but in this cloud services comparison, we hope to help you avoid common pitfalls.
 Things like improperly sized instances, different licensing metrics, and unmonitored usage can trip up an otherwise smooth move to the Cloud.

 While we most often are asked about Microsoft Azure and Amazon Web Services (AWS), we also field enough questions regarding Google Cloud that it would be a disservice to not include it in this comparison.